 Berwick is a lively market town with a busy but traditional High Street.
 The River Tweed forms a picturesque backdrop and the town is equally famed for the bridges that cross it.
 Historically, Berwick's position on the border between England and Scotland saw it 'change hands' a number of times and you can walk along the defensive, Elizabethan walls that surround the town as well visiting the Berwick-upon-Tweed Barracks and Main Guard which also hosts the museum of the King's Own Scottish Borderers.
 Alternatively, you might want to follow the five-mile, Lowry trail and see where Manchester's most famous son also painted Berwick.

-As well as two golf courses (Magdalene Fields across from Berwick Holiday Park and the Goswick) the town also boasts a senior football side, Berwick Rangers - who famously play in the Scottish League - also in town are the Berwick Bandits motorcycle speedway - both teams based at Shielfield Stadium.
+As well as two golf courses (Magdalene Fields across from Berwick Holiday Park and the Goswick) the town also boasts a professional football side, Berwick Rangers - who famously played in the Scottish League.
+Also in town are the Berwick Bandits motorcycle speedway - both teams based at Shielfield Stadium.
 Kids go free each week at the speedway.

-Just outside Berwick is the fabulous Chain Bridge Honey Farm which not only allows you to indulge in a variety of honey products, has an extensive motor memorabilia museum and the opportunity for lunch or afternoon tea on-board their double-decker bus cafe!
+Just outside Berwick is the fabulous Chain Bridge Honey Farm which not only allows you to indulge in a variety of honey products but has an extensive motor memorabilia museum and the opportunity for lunch or afternoon tea on-board their double-decker bus cafe!